mharis-ai/ml-ai-learning-journey/README.md

 ## 🧠 Principles I Follow

 - ✅ One top-rated, industry-approved course per phase — no hopping or overload
-- ✅ All `.py` and `.ipynb` files are written through my own problem-solving — no shortcuts, no code generators.
+- ✅ All `.py` and `.ipynb` files are created through my own problem-solving — no shortcuts, no code generators
-- ✅ All `.md` files are guided by ChatGPT — but based fully on my own progress and reflections.
+- ✅ All `.md` files are guided by ChatGPT but based entirely on my own progress and reflections
-- ✅ Handwritten notes (when used, like in Math phases) are my personal derivations
+- ✅ All handwritten notes are fully derived and written by me
-- ✅ I reason through logic, debug actively, and write my own explanations
+- ✅ I reason through logic, debug actively, and explain concepts in my own words
-- ✅ ChatGPT is used only as a tutor, never a shortcut
+- ✅ ChatGPT is used strictly as a tutor — never as a shortcut
-- ✅ I revisit topics until they click — I don’t move on for the sake of pace
+- ✅ I revisit topics until they fully click — never moving on just to maintain pace
-- ✅ I treat each module as real training, not just curriculum
+- ✅ I treat each module as practical training, not just curriculum
-- ✅ I push to GitHub on a fixed schedule — with clear structure, clean commits, and updated documentation.
+- ✅ I commit to GitHub on a fixed schedule — with clear structure, clean commits, and updated documentation
-- ✅ My portfolio is a reflection of real work — not automation
+- ✅ My portfolio reflects genuine, hands-on work — never automation

 ---